TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 - **Variant calling**.
 Four different variant callers are employed: BCFtools, LoFreq, iVar and GATK.
   Subsequent processing of resulting VCF files is independent for each caller.
 - **Variant normalization**. `bcftools norm` is employed to left align indels, trim variant calls and remove variant duplicates.
+- **Technical annotation**. `VAFator` is employed to add VAF and coverage annotations from the reads pileup.
 - **Phasing**.
 Clonal mutations (ie: VAF >= 0.8) occurring in the same amino acid are merged for its correct functional annotation.
-- **Variant annotation**. `SnpEff` is employed to annotate the variant consequences of variants, `VAFator` is employed to add technical annotations and finally `bcftools annotate` is employed to add additional annotations.
+- **Biological annotation**. `SnpEff` is employed to annotate the variant consequences of variants and `bcftools annotate` is employed to add additional SARS-CoV-2 annotations.
 - **Lineage determination**. `pangolin` is used for this purpose, this runs over the results from each of the variant callers separately.

 Both single end and paired end FASTQ files are supported.